cs456s25/labs/lab03/lab03_description.md

 2. Start `Vivado`.
 3. Under Quick Start, choose Create Project.
 4. Hit Next to use the assist at creating projects Wizard.
-5. Fill in the project name `lab3_combo` and file location.
+5. Fill in the project name `lab3_muxadd` and file location.
 6. Default is rtl project, which is what you want so just click Next.
 7. Don't create a new file yet, just click Next.
-8. No constraint file is needed this time, so just click Next again.
+8. Include the constraint file from lab02.
 9. Select the `Board` tab.
 Under `Name` find PYNQ-Z1.
 10. Select PYNQ-Z1 in table below.
 Make sure that the Part is xc7z020clg400-1.